 Your contact information will be sent to the volunteer managed hunt coordinator to be considered as a possible participant in future managed hunts.

-Don’t forget to update your profile in the Hunter Education database.
+Don’t forget to update your profile in the Digital DNREC Hunter Education system.